Hazebyte/base/README.md

 ## Getting Started

 Add Base to your project repository.
-You may do this using the project jar or using Gradle & Maven (todo)
+You may do this using the project jar or using Gradle & Maven.

 Building the jar
 ```